-We are an exempted company limited by shares incorporated under the laws of Bermuda and it may be difficult for you to enforce judgments against us or our directors and executive officers.
+We are a Bermuda exempted limited company and it may be difficult for you to enforce judgments against us or our directors and executive officers.

-We are an exempted company limited by shares incorporated under the laws of Bermuda.
+We are a Bermuda exempted limited company.
 As a result, the rights of our shareholders are governed by Bermuda law and our memorandum of association and bye-laws.
 The rights of shareholders under Bermuda law may differ from the rights of shareholders of companies incorporated in another jurisdiction.
 It may be difficult for investors to enforce in the U.S. judgments obtained in U.S. courts against us based on the civil liability provisions of the U.S. securities laws.
 It is doubtful whether courts in Bermuda will enforce judgments obtained in other jurisdictions, including the U.S., against us or our directors or officers under the securities laws of those jurisdictions or entertain actions in Bermuda against us or our directors or officers under the securities laws of other jurisdictions.